Karlsdorf, Ukraine

 The village was established around 1835 by Karl Scheiff, the heir of Smozhe.
-He invited Catholic German settlers from Western Bohemia, fueling the society of Galician Germans.
+He invited Catholic German settlers from western Bohemia, fueling the society of Galician Germans.
 In the same year two other nearby German colonies were established in the same way, Felizienthal and Annaberg, forming a small language island.
 Karlsdorf became a seat of the German-speaking Catholic parish in 1843, which was in 1863 moved to Felizienthal.

-In the interwar period the village belonged to Poland.
+In the inter-war period the village belonged to Poland.